mfrandev/FrenchVocabLearner-WebApp-Svelte/README.md

 # FrenchVocabLearner-WebApp-Svelte:

 Learn French vocabulary with this application!
+(NOTE: I have nowhere to securely deploy this app to, so the development build must be used at this time.)

 ## 1. App Features
 This web app currently includes the following features to help you learn French vocabulary: